Using Docker

 docker rmi -f $(docker images -qa)

-- Only display container IDs# Maps port 80 on the host with port 8000 in the container.
+# Maps port 80 on the host with port 8000 in the container.

 # Maps /tmp/Jenkins on host with /var/Jenkins_home in the container.